Serbian Progressive Party: 2008–2011: Opposition

-2012–2013
+2012–2013: Early years in government

-Back in November 2010, SNS signed a cooperation agreement with NS and two other parties, the Movement of Socialists (PS) and Strength of Serbia Movement (PSS).
+Back in November 2010, SNS signed a cooperation agreement with New Serbia and two other parties, the Movement of Socialists (PS) and Strength of Serbia Movement (PSS).
 The parties later held a meeting in February 2011 and took part together in protests that were organised by SNS.
-The protests played a role in boosting the popularity of SNS, while opinion polls had showed that SNS received more support from voters than DS.
+The protests played a role in boosting the popularity of SNS, while opinion polls had shown that SNS received more support from voters than DS.
 Due to the anti-government protests, President Tadić called for general elections to be held in spring of 2012.
 In January 2012, it was confirmed that SNS would take part in a joint parliamentary list together with NS, PS, PSS, and eight minor parties and associations.
-The coalition was later dubbed "Let's Get Serbia Moving".
+The coalition was later named "Let's Get Serbia Moving".
 Nikolić was chosen as the presidential candidate of SNS, while Tabaković was chosen as the candidate for prime minister.

 During the campaign period, SNS criticised DS whilst campaigning on a pro-European platform, as well as promising to "correct the mistakes of DS".
-Rudy Giuliani, the former mayor of New York City, met with Nikolić and Vučić during the campaign period in Belgrade to consult with them.
+Rudy Giuliani, the former mayor of New York City, met with Nikolić and Vučić during the campaign period in Belgrade to consult for them.
 In the parliamentary election, the SNS-led coalition topped at the first place with 25% of the popular vote and won 73 seats in the National Assembly; SNS itself won 55 seats.
 Nikolić accused DS of vote fraud; during a press conference he showed a bag with about three thousand ballots that were allegedly thrown into a trash can.
-In the presidential election, Nikolić ended up in a run-off against President Tadić; Nikolić ended up winning the second run-off.
-SNS did not receive the highest amount of votes in the provincial and Belgrade City Assembly elections, and was unable to form governments in Vojvodina and Belgrade.
+In the presidential election, Nikolić received enough support to enter the second run-off against President Tadić; Nikolić won.
+SNS did not receive the highest number of votes in the provincial and Belgrade City Assembly elections, and was unable to form governments in Vojvodina and Belgrade.
 On 24 May 2012, Nikolić resigned as the president of SNS and was succeeded by Vučić, who was then later elected in September 2012; Tabaković was also elected deputy president.